billpsomas/Plant_Classification/README.md

 The documentation that follows is meant to be as detailed as possible, so that anyone can follow, no matter his level.

 ## Install the necessary libraries
 The first step in order to run this code is to download the necessary libraries.
 Python has a tremendous amount of libraries and this is one of its strongest advantages.
-Python comes with a package installer and manager called [pip](https://pypi.org/project/pip/), which is by default installed from version 3.4 onwards.
-In order to install the libraries, run the following command on your Terminal:
+Python comes with a package installer and manager called [PIP](https://pypi.org/project/pip/), which is by default installed from version 3.4 onwards.
+In order to install the libraries, run the following command on your terminal:
 ```
 pip install -r requirements.txt
 ```